can-you-drink-the-tap-water-in-las-vegas

 Arsenic

 Arsenic, a naturally occurring element, can also be found in Las Vegas tap water.
-While it’s typically present at safe levels, long-term exposure to high levels of arsenic in drinking water can cause various health issues.
+While it’s typically present at safe levels, long-term exposure to high levels of arsenic in drinking water is not advised.

 Lead